VKBobyr/ts-data-class/readme.md

 ### equal / equals

-You can also check equality of two `DClass`es:
+You can also check equality of two `DTClass`es:

 ```typescript
 person.equals({...person}) // true